-- 86. (1) Every Select Committee shall make a report to the House upon the matters referred to them before the end of the session in which the Committee was appointed, but if a Committee finds itself unable to conclude its investigations before the end of the session, it may so report to the House. - (2) A Select Committee shall have leave to make a special report relating to the powers, functions and proceedings of the Committee on any matters which it may think fit to bring to the notice of the House, - (3) A report or special report together with the minutes of the proceedings of a Select Committee and the minutes of any evidence taken before that Committee shall be presented to the House by the Chairman or other member deputed by the Committee and shall be ordered to lie upon the Table and be printed without question put.
+- 86. (1) Every Select Committee shall make a report to the House upon the matters referred to them before the end of the session in which the Committee was appointed, but if a Committee finds itself unable to conclude its investigations before the end of the session, it may so report to the House. - (2) A Select Committee shall have leave to make a special report relating to the powers, functions and proceedings of the Committee on any matters which it may think fit to bring to the notice of the House. - (3) A report or special report together with the minutes of the proceedings of a Select Committee and the minutes of any evidence taken before that Committee shall be presented to the House by the Chairman or other member deputed by the Committee and shall be ordered to lie upon the Table and be printed without question put. - (4) The Minutes of Proceedings of a Committee shall record all proceedings upon the consideration of any report or Bill in the Committee, and upon every amendment proposed to such report or Bill, together with a note of any division taken in the Committee and of the names of members voting therein or declining to vote. - (5) Any member may, after not less than two days' notice, move in the House that the report of a Select Committee be adopted. - (6) When a Bill has been reported from a Select Committee the report shall be subject to the provisions of Standing Order 60.

-- (4) The Minutes of Proceedings of a Committee shall record all proceedings upon the consideration of any report or Bill in the Committee, and upon every amendment proposed to such report or Bill, together with a note of any division taken in the Committee and of the names of members voting therein or declining to vote. - (5) Any member may, after not less than two days' notice move in the House that the report of a Select Committee be adopted. - (6) When a Bill has been reported from a Select Committee the report shall be subject to the provisions of Standing Order 60. - decides to Joint 87.
-Whenever the House appoint a Select Committee to examine and report on any subject upon which it is with Select desirable to consult with the Senate, or to the Senate. appoint a Standing Joint Committee to examine and report on matters affecting the welfare or internal administration of both Houses, the following procedure shall be followed:
+87. Whether the House decides to appoint a Select Committee to examine and report on any subject upon which it is desirable to consult with the Senate, or to appoint a Standing Joint Committee to examine and report on matters affecting the welfare or internal administration of both Houses, the following procedure shall be followed:

-(a) the House shall resolve that it is expedient that a Committee of both Houses be set up to consider
+- (a) the House shall resolve that it is expedient that a Committee of both Houses be set up to consider a particular matter, or that a certain Bill or Bills be committed to a Committee of both Houses; - (b) the Clerk shall thereupon transmit a copy of such resolution to the Clerk to the Senate;